Recommended children's booklists sorted by age or topic

 Chapter book

-Booklist: First Chapter Books
+Best First Chapter Books for Children

-Finding the right books is essential in helping young readers successfully make the leap into their first chapter books.
 On this booklist, we have picked a selection of short, illustrated chapter books that are perfect for children launching into independent reading.
 This collection of early reader books – with colour illustrations, shorter length and clear formatting – has been picked with those readers in mind who need something to bridge the gap between reading scheme books and lengthier chapter books.
-Here are our top picks of the best first chapter books for children.

 Primary Poetry Booklist